Inflectra/rapise-documentation/docs/Guide/accessing_files_and_i_o_functi.md

 ## FileSystemObject

-Alternatively you can can access the file system using the `FileSystemObject`.
+Alternatively, you can access the file system using the `FileSystemObject`.

 <http://msdn.microsoft.com/en-us/library/aa242706(v=vs.60).aspx>